Clue based guessing

 Despite his bumbling and clumsy appearance, Chief Inspector Jacques Clouseau was always able to solve the mystery.
 He was guided by a hunch and some vague clues that only made sense in his mind.
 How could a clown like him be right while the apparently competent were not?
 The answer is that Jacques Clouseau was a fictional character in a story.
 The plot was always that Clouseau is right.

 There is an overlap between the lifespans of some of the mentioned characters.
 That can be explained in several ways.
 Some of the guesses may be erroneous.
 Alternatively, God may be able to take over a character during her lifetime, for instance by skipping the childhood years.
-If this universe is a virtual reality running a script, God may be able to go back in time and play roles in any sequence.
-Nevertheless, the gaps are far greater than the overlaps, so most avatars may never be known.
+And God may be able to go back in time.
+Nevertheless, the gaps are far greater than the overlaps, so most avatars of God may never be known.

 The Egyptian Pharaoh Akhenaten and his wife Nefertiti (1370-1330 BC) invented monotheism.
 They worshiped a single god, which was the sun disk named Aten.
 They broke with tradition and tried to annihilate the worship of other gods.
 For that reason Nefertiti may have been an avatar of God.
 After their reign, traditional beliefs were restored.